-Since the assassination of PM Rafik Hariri in 2005 up to this time, the country is divided into two major political camps at which each camp denounces and accuses the other with conspiratorial and treasonous allegations.
-The governing camp (currently 8 March coalition) denounces the opposition camp (14 March Movement) for reflecting the interests of the United States, EU, and Arab Gulf countries.
+Since the assassination of PM Rafic Hariri in 2005 up to this time, the country is divided into two major political camps where each camp denounces and accuses the other camp with conspiratorial and treasonous allegations.
+The governing camp (currently 8 March coalition) denounces the opposition camp (14 March Movement) for reflecting the interest of the United States, EU, and Arab Gulf countries.

-Actually, recent experiences have demonstrated that similar electoral alliances, like those of Hariri-Jumblatt and Hariri-Mikati alliances in 2009, did not prevent Mr. Jumblatt or Mikati and their allied MPs to jump from one political alliance to the other upon which they neutralised the momentum of 14 March movement and nullified its governing majority in favour of 8 March coalition.
+Actually, recent experiences have demonstrated that similar electoral alliances, like those of Hariri-Jumblatt and Hariri-Mikati alliances in 2009, did not preclude Mr. Jumblatt or Mikati and their subservient MPs to jump from one political alliance to the other upon which they neutralized the momentum of 14 March movement and reversed the governing majority in favor of 8 March coalition.

 To make political change possible, voters should consider dismissing most current parliament members in the incoming elections and select nonpartisan liberal independent candidates instead.
 At the very least of it, novel nonpartisan members cannot be worse than those dogmatists Lebanon now have.

 In so doing, Lebanon might have a peaceful chance to regain real independence and be free from direct and indirect foreign dominance, corruption, favoritism, and ignorance of Lebanon’s chief politicians and their drum-beater MPs.